 Overconfidence can cause over-trading and the acceptance of excess risk to satisfy get-rick-quick urges.

-Proper Asset Allocation
+1. Proper Asset Allocation

-Eliminate Non-Systemic Risk
+2. Eliminate Non-Systemic Risk

-This is why Burton Malkiel calls global index investing the closest thing to a free lunch in the Random Walk Down Wall Street.
+This is why Burton Malkiel calls global index investing the closest thing to a free lunch in his fantastic book A Random Walk Down Wall Street.

-Keep it Simple, and Boring
+3. Keep it Simple, and Boring

-Don’t Check Your Portfolio Often
+4. Don’t Check Your Portfolio Often

 I have a hard time with this one – it’s exciting to see the value of your portfolio change from day to day.